htcondor/htcondor/docs/testing/ornithology/test_curl_plugin.rst

 mapping the string (name, in this case) "404" to the integer 404, and the string "500" to the integer 500.

-For each use of the ``bad_job`` fixture, this causes PyTest to run two
-subtests: one named "404", and the other named "500".
+For each use of the ``job_with_bad_url`` fixture, this causes PyTest to run two subtests: one named "404", and the other named "500".
 In the former, ``parameter.value`` is 404, and in the latter, it is 500.
 IF you run PyTest again, you'll see that it now reports three test results, one for the good URL job, and one for each of the two bad URL jobs: